britram/taps-transports/draft-ietf-taps-transports.md

 There are many HTTP libraries available exposing different APIs.
 The APIs provide a way to specify a request by providing a URI, a method, request modifiers and optionally a request body.
 For the response, callbacks can be registered that will be invoked when the response is received.
-If TLS is used, the API exposes a registration of callbacks for a server that requests client authentication and when certificate verification is needed.
+If HTTPS is used, the API exposes a registration of callbacks for a server that requests client authentication and when certificate verification is needed.